 - 10 NJCAA All-Americans, 20 NFCA All-Americans

-Kevin Fagan enters his seventh season as head softball coach at the College of Central Florida.
-He has produced 10 NJCAA All-Americans and 20 NFCA All-Americans in six years at the helm.
+Kevin Fagan enters his eighth season as head softball coach at the College of Central Florida.
+He has produced 10 NJCAA All-Americans and 20 NFCA All-Americans in just six years (no post season awards in 2020).

 In 2018 the Patriots continued their run in the National spotlight, ranking Top 10 NJCAA D1 Poll for eight consecutive weeks and ranking as high as No. 5.
 They also clinched their 5th consecutive State tournament appearance.
 Fagan led the Patriots to its third Mid-Florida Conference title in five years and developed the state's leading offense.
 The Lady Patriots led the state in most home runs (67- Top 15 in NJCAA), runs scored (503), RBI (461), and slugging percentage (.582).
 Fagan also led the offense to No. 2 finishes in FCSAA, Top 20 in NJCAA, in team batting average (.374) and on-base percentage (.450).
 Karli Woolington led the state in batting average (.471), while Takiya London finished No. 2 in FCSAA, Top 15 in NJCAA, in home runs (19), and No. 2 in the state in runs batted in (69).